IGS Catalytic Reformer Unit Solutions deliver:

 High-Emissivity Ceramic Coatings for Process Tubes and Refractory

 Cetek Ceramic Coatings provide a durable, protective, thin-film layer on the outer surfaces of process tubes, which prevents oxidation, corrosion, and carburization of the metal and maintains the tube thermal conductivity coefficient close to new tube conditions.
-Tube coating can be applied in conjunction with a refractory coating, increasing the benefit and encapsulating the refractory.
+Tube coating can be applied in conjunction with a high emissivity coating on the refractory surfaces, increasing the benefit and encapsulating the refractory.

 Corrosion and carburization result in metal loss and reduced service life.